-If you are interested in completing your interdisciplinary Bachelor of Arts degree (or know of someone with interest),contact me.
+If you are interested in completing your interdisciplinary Bachelor of Arts degree or Master's degree (or know of someone with interest), contact me.
 We have students of all ages, disciplines and originating from many parts of the world, coming to AUS for their studies.
 Join us!

 Fellow (or aspiring) hams are cordially invited to apply! :)